 Day 02: Full day in Kathmandu

-Today you have full day guided sightseeing tours to the Buddhist and Hindu sights in Kathmandu, probably to Kathmandu Durbar Square, Swyambhunath; combination Hinduism and Buddhism known as monkey temple as there are many holy monkey living in the north-west part of the temple.
+Today you have the full day guided sightseeing tours to the Buddhist and Hindu sights in Kathmandu, probably to Kathmandu Durbar Square, Swyambhunath; combination Hinduism and Buddhism knew as monkey temple as there are many holy monkeys living in the north-west part of the temple.
 Pashupatinath a sacred Hindu temple situated on the bank of the Bagmati River.
-Then drive to Buddhanath stupa one of the biggest and oldest stupa in the world.
-Later in the afternoon there will be a pre-trip meeting with your trekking guide in hotel.
-Our office representativewill brief you regarding our trek as well as provides you opportunity to ask any question of upcoming trip with guide.
-And sty over night in Kathmandu.
+Then drive to Buddhanath stupa one of the biggest and oldest stupas in the world.
+Later in the afternoon, there will be a pre-trip meeting with your trekking guide in a hotel.
+Our office representative will brief you regarding our trek as well as provides you an opportunity to ask any question of the upcoming trip with the guide.
+And stay overnight in Kathmandu.

 Day 03: Fly to Lukla (2828m) 35min and trek to Phakding (2780m) 3-4 hrs walk

 Today an early morning transfer to the airport for 35min short but scenic fight the Himalayan foothills where we begin our trek into the Everest region.
-The view from plane will be wonderful, offers you a panoramic view of giant Himalayan and beautiful land terraces.
-As we land at lukla airport, we walk 3-4 hours to reach phakding with few up and down along the Dudh Koshi River.
-Stay over night at the tea house
+The view from the plane will be wonderful, offers you a panoramic view of giant Himalayan and beautiful land terraces.
+As we land at Lukla airport, we walk 3-4 hours to reach phakding with few up and down along the Dudh Koshi River.
+Stay overnight at the tea house

 Day 04: Trek to Namche Bazaar (3440 m.)
 5-6 hrs walk

 Today after breakfast, we continue trekking along the banks of the Dudh Kosi River, crossing this majestic river many times on exciting suspension bridges laden with prayer flags.
-After entering Sagamartha National Park, from larja Dobhan the trail climbs steeply with breathtaking views to Namche Bazaar, the gateway to the Everest region.
-Stay over night at the tea house.
+After entering Sagarmatha National Park, from Tarja Dobhan the trail climbs steeply with breathtaking views to Namche Bazaar, the gateway to the Everest region.
+Stay overnight at the tea house.